Variance Reduced EXTRA and DIGing and Their Optimal Acceleration for Strongly Convex Decentralized Optimization: Non-accelerated Variance Reduced EXTRA and DIGing

 \subsection{Extension to Large $\kappa$}

 The particular choice of the mini-batch size $b$ in Algorithm \ref{extra} may be smaller than 1 when $\kappa$ is large, which makes the algorithm meaningless.
-We discuss EXTRA and DIGing in a unified way in this section, so we use $\kappa$ in this section, which is defined in (\ref{kappa-def}).
-In fact, $b\geq 1$ if and only if $\kappa\leq\max\{\kappa_s,n\}$, see the proof of Lemma \ref{non-acc-lemma-rate} in Section \ref{sec-proof}.
+We discuss EXTRA and DIGing in a unified way in this section, so we use $\kappa$ in this section, which is defined by (\ref{kappa-def}).
+In fact, $b\geq 1$ if and only if $\kappa\leq\max\{\kappa_s,n\}$, see the proof of Theorem \ref{non-acc-theorem} in Section \ref{sec-proof}.
 In this section we consider the case of $\kappa>\max\{\kappa_s,n\}$.

 Intuitively speaking, when $\kappa$ is very large such that $\kappa_b+\kappa\geq \kappa_s+n$, to reach the desired $\bO((\kappa_b+\kappa)\log\frac{1}{\epsilon})$ communication complexity and the $\bO((\kappa_s+n)\log\frac{1}{\epsilon})$ stochastic gradient computation complexity, as summarized in Table \ref{table-comp}, we should perform less than 1 stochastic gradient evaluation in average at each iteration.
 This observation motivates us to introduce some zero samples, that is to say, let $f_{(i),n+1}=\cdots=f_{(i),n'}=0$ for all $i$, and consider problem